 Words and attitudes also matter in our relationship with God.
 Will we be patient and faithful in times of tribulation, as well as blessing, or will our praise quickly turn to anger and bitterness?

-If we realize our words and attitudes need to change, where do we start?
+And if we realize our words and attitudes need to change, where do we start?

 Jeremiah 23 & 24